ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Examples and Nonexamples of Functors.md

 <span style="display:block" class="example">
 Let $X$ be a set.
-Recall from topology that we can treat $X$ as a topological space by associating to it the \textbf{finite complement topology:}
+Recall from topology that we can treat $X$ as a topological space by associating to it the **finite complement topology:**

 \[
 \tau^X_{FC}= \{U \subset X \mid X - U \text{ is finite.}\}